SEND & Inclusion

 We have:

-Individual work stations for pupils with ASD in class.
+Individual work stations for pupils on the autism spectrum in class.

 Visual and individual timetables and planning are in place in each classroom.